telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/load-markers-for-area.md

 # Load Markers For Visible Area

-The example below demonstrates how to filter the data for a marker layer on a Kendo UI Kendo UI Map depending on the visible area.
+The example below demonstrates how to filter the data for a marker layer depending on the visible area of a Kendo UI Map.

-###### Example - Filter Markers
+###### Example

 ```html
 <div id="map"></div>